Parzivail-Modding-Team/GalaxiesParzisStarWarsMod/toolchain/README.md

 Its job is to:

-- define the PSWG module graph in Java
+- load the PSWG project and module graph from `../toolchain.toml`
 - generate IntelliJ project metadata for the modules
 - prepare the Fabric development runtime bundles and generated run configurations

+`toolchain.toml` is now the authoritative PSWG-specific configuration boundary.
+It captures the project id/name, tracked Minecraft version, default development module, and the per-module roots, dependencies, aggregate members, artifact ids, Fabric mod ids, mixins, and datagen outputs that the reusable toolchain engine consumes.

 ## Workflow